 When I decided to write this blog, I did a lot of research about what it means to produce “good” writing.
 The theme of the research was that “good” writing should be both authentic and vulnerable.
 I’m not sure what that looks like or what that means.
-When I write about my story, it physically hurts.
-Sometimes the tears from pain, sadness, and heartbreak spill down my cheeks, and I can barely see through them.
+When I write about my journey, it physically hurts.
+Sometimes the tears from pain, sadness and heartbreak spill down my cheeks, and I can barely see through them.
 I just keep writing because I want to be authentic and vulnerable.
 This blog post is the beginning of the “official” bariatric weight loss journey, so the tone is going to change a bit.
 The first three posts were the multi-path journey that led to the decision to have the surgery.

 The first step in having an elective surgery to research if our insurance company would approve or cover the procedure.
 On his birthday, my husband received word from the insurance company: “Weight loss surgery including the gastric sleeve procedure is eligible for coverage under your plan.”
 The letter continues by providing a link to a list of “designated weight loss surgery providers.”

 We chose one surgery provider out of the 12 listed.
 We chose our provider because this was the same hospital system where our Physician’s Assistant works.
 I wish I could say my husband and I did research on the providers or thought about how this would be a good place because they could share my information with my primary doctor through their software systems.
 But none of this crossed our minds.

 I called the “Surgical Weight Loss Clinic” located in one of the stereotypically richest areas in the city.
 Maybe for some people this would mean quality or extravagance, and in some ways, it did.
 I have to say, several times we enjoyed the valet parking service the hospital provided.